ta603/RefinPaint/README.md

 # RefinPaint: Music Proofreading with RefinPaint

+(Chekpoints were removed because of size constraints but will be available after acceptance)

 ## Abstract
 Autoregressive generative transformers have become key players in music generation, known for their ability to produce coherent compositions.
 However, they often encounter challenges in human-machine collaboration, an area crucial for creative processes.
 To address this, we propose **RefinPaint**, an innovative iterative technique designed to enhance the sampling process used in music generation.